All Episodes

 Back after this.

-More Visa and MasterCard accounts have been breached.
+USA Today, more Visa and MasterCard accounts have been breached.

-sht Visa MasterCard being circumspect about another breach of credit and debit card transaction data from yet another payment card processor.
+Visa MasterCard being circumspect about another breach of credit and debit card transaction data from yet another payment card processor.

-All of this stolen data feeds directly into a sophisticated underground market that uh puts it to quick use with identity theft.
+All of this stolen data feeds directly into a sophisticated underground market that puts it to quick use with identity theft.

 Let me give you some numbers.

-Twenty-two percent the increase in identity theft victims the past year.
+22%, the increase in identity theft victims the past year.

 Five-year high.

-9.9 million, that's how many of you were victims of identity theft in 2008.
+That's how many of you were victims of identity theft in 2008.

-Now here's a number that will make all these other three numbers irrelevant.
+Now, here's a number that will make all these other three numbers irrelevant.

 They won't matter anymore.

-It's a phone number 800-440-4833.
+It's a phone number, 800-440-4833.

 It's a number to life lock.

-If you have life lock, sign up using promo code Rush free 30 days.
+If you have lifelock, sign up using promo code RUSH free 30 days.

 These stories on identity theft will be irrelevant to you.

-Yours will not be sold, even if it is, which it won't be, but if it is, they insure you up to a million dollars.
+Even if it is, which it won't be, but if it is, they insure you up to a million dollars.

-Use the promo code rush.
+Use the promo code RUSH.

 Just heard Thomas Friedman lament that we can't get good people to help poor old Geithner because of the nanny tax problem.

-Well, this afternoon on Andrea Mitchell, NBC News.
+Well, this afternoon on Andrea Mitchell, NBC News, she talked to Barney Flank and she asked him what Friedman said.

 Is there really a problem here?